pennersr/django-allauth/docs/configuration.rst

   email address that, when verified, replaces the current email address.

 ACCOUNT_CONFIRM_EMAIL_ON_GET (=False)
-  Determines whether or not an e-mail address is automatically confirmed by a GET request. `GET is not designed to modify the server state
+  Determines whether or not an email address is automatically confirmed by a GET request. `GET is not designed to modify the server state
   <http://programmers.stackexchange.com/questions/188860/>`_, though it is
   commonly used for email confirmation.
 To avoid requiring user interaction,